tryterra/TerraAndroid/README.md

 ## The useful yet boring stuff

-As mentioned, this library has functionality to connect to Samsung Health, Google Fit and FreeStyleLibre1
+This library can be broken into two parts:
+- Samsung Health, GoogleFit and FreeStyleLibre in-app integrations
+- REST API integrations

 ### For Samsung Health